indeedeng/starfish/README.md

 -   The CSV you input will be turned into an array, so the numbers for the CSV columns are zero-indexed.
 For example, in the example CSV above, CSV_COLUMN_NUMBER_FOR_GITHUB_ID = 0 and CSV_COLUMN_NUMBER_FOR_ALTERNATE_ID = 1.
 If you choose not to use an alternate id, you can put the same column number in both CSV_COLUMN_NUMBER_FOR_GITHUB_ID and CSV_COLUMN_NUMBER_FOR_ALTERNATE_ID.

--   To filter out events for which the author is the OWNER of the repository, simply set the IGNORE_SELFOWNED_EVENTS environment variable to true or True otherwise leave as IGNORE_SELFOWNED_EVENTS = "".
+-   To filter out events for which the author is the OWNER of the repository, simply set the IGNORE_SELFOWNED_EVENTS environment variable to "true", otherwise leave as IGNORE_SELFOWNED_EVENTS = "".

 ### To run: